kxy2-coder/fyp-warehouse/README.md

 # Warehouse Simulation & Reinforcement Learning Layout Optimisation

 This repository contains the simulation, reinforcement learning, and analysis code for a final-year project on automated warehouse layout design.
-A PPO agent learns to set seven layout parameters (aisle widths, depot count, shelf zone, cross-aisle position/state) by interacting with a JuPedSim-based continuous-space picker simulation.

 ---